ns1017/OllamaTools/README.md

 # OllamaTools

 OllamaTools is a personal-assistant project that expands local LLMs that do not include native tool use by default.

-This repository provides an expansion to models that don't come with tool capabilities by default with a personal assistant focus.
 It also works with tools that are built with tool calling, possibly making tool triggers cleaner.

 ## What It Does